 Tel Aviv, il

 I was born in Haifa in 1957.
-My art is deeply rooted in my family's spiritual history and geographical location.
-Roman family had lived in the holy city of Safed for five generations.
+The Roman family had lived in the holy city of Safed for five generations and my art is deeply rooted in my family's spiritual history and geographical location.

-Dubi Roman not only captures the play of light in the fields and forests; the shimmering images of a physical landscape.
-His works also suggest a different light.
-The stretches of wild flowers in the wood, the dark trunks of trees, are suffused with a more mysterious light; a spiritual radiance emanating from Nature
+In trying to capture not only the play of light in the fields and forests and the shimmering images of the physical landscape, my work also suggests a different and deeper light.
+The stretches of wild flowers in the woods and the dark trunks of the trees are suffused with a more mysterious light, a spiritual radiance emanating from nature.

-Although I lives in the heart of Tel Aviv - Israel's major city, I constantly looks to nature for sustenance and searches for amongst the landscape of Israel's, trees, fields and flowers.
+Although I live in Tel Aviv, Israel's most urban city, I constantly look to nature for artistic sustenance, searching among Israel's landscape of trees, fields and flowers.

-I teach nature-art photography workshops for small groups of creative photographers as well as giving private lessons for talented individuals.
+Presently I teach Nature/Art photography workshops for small groups of creative photographers and offer private lessons for talented individuals.
 I also offer a lecture describing my unique technique of Impressionist Photography.